CY394/project-2-Atlas-Titans/README.md

 File | Description
 ---- | -----------
-`site.yml` | Main playbook - runs all tasks on all servers 'main.yml' | Used playbook - runs all the tasks for docker and drupal `anygroup.yml` | Group playbook - runs all tasks on servers in group *anygroup*
+`site.yml` | Main playbook - runs all tasks on all servers `main.yml` | Used playbook - runs all the tasks for docker and drupal `anygroup.yml` | Group playbook - runs all tasks on servers in group *anygroup*

 This is what we have to make the main.yml work:

 ![image](https://user-images.githubusercontent.com/77757661/163452713-d6c7ef92-24a1-4a2e-817a-a17b11ccdadf.png)

-Overall after this we use the line 'ansible-playbook site.yml' to run the script so that it publishes on our Project2 VM.
+Overall after this we use the line `ansible-playbook site.yml` to run the script so that it publishes on our Project2 VM.

 ### Software Block Diagram
 ![alt text](https://www.tutorialandexample.com/wp-content/uploads/2020/12/image-83.png)